mmmlab/ptb_expt_template/README.md

 This function retrieves the most recent gaze position sample from the Eyelink tracker.

 #### simple_main.m:
 This function is superfluous and would not exist in a typical experiment.
-It implements a stripped-down bare-bones main function, that only displays a single frame then exit.
-It is just here as a minimal example of the code needed to display anything at all.
+It implements a stripped-down, bare-bones main function that only displays a single frame then exits.
+It is just here as a minimal example of the code needed to display anything at all using the Psychtoolbox framework.